 At Liverpool’s Melwood training ground, there is a sign emblazoned with words attributed to Benitez.
 “We do not need to give away flags to wave – our supporters are always there with their hearts and that is all we need,” it reads.
 “It is the passion of our fans that helps to win matches – not flags.”

 “Chelsea is a big club with fantastic players, every manager wants to coach such a big team,” he told reporters in 2007.
-“But I would never take that job, in respect for my former team at Liverpool, no matter what.
+“But I would never take that job, in respect for Liverpool, no matter what.
 For me there is only one club in England, and that’s Liverpool.”

 It is hard to argue against the notion that no other continental manager has gone to such lengths to assimilate himself into the cultural fabric of his club, or succeeded so emphatically.
 Benitez still lives on Merseyside, an honorary Scouser, and is afforded hero status at Anfield, despite the bitter struggles of the Tom Hicks and George Gillett regime which ultimately led to his departure.